youkononame/bicycle/README.md

 For ease of access, add the file to your `PATH` environment variable to be usable from any directory

 ## Build from source
+Instructions to build from source are currently only available for Unix systems.

 ### Prerequisites
 - cmake >= 3.28.3
 - make >= 4.3